cmacfie/exjobb/exjobb.md

 __ Text about openness/closeness of a software platform grows dependence, but risks given advantages to competitors __ __ Qlik Core builds on other platforms (Javacript, Docker, etc).
 Is it it's own platform? __

+### What is User Experience?
+User Experience (UX) is the collective term of many disciplines merged into one that evaluates the overall experience delivered to a user of a system, product or service.
+The term was coined by Donald Norman in the 1990s[Citation needed] who has a background in the fields of cognitive science and usability engineering.
+It is defined by ISO 9241-210, part of "Ergonomics of human system interactions", as *"a person's perceptions and responses that result from the use or anticipated use of a product, system or service"*.
+It can therefor be considered a subjective quality of a product, system or service.

 ### What is Developer Experience?
-Developer Experience, or DX, is similiar to the more well known User Experience (UX), but with the user being a software developer.
+Developer Experience, or DX, is similar to the more well known User Experience (UX), but with the user being a software developer.
 DX is defined by Sam Jarman as

 "_/...the experience developers have when they use your product, be it client libraries, SDKs, frameworks, open source code, tools, API, technology or service._" <cite>[Sam Jarman][1]</cite>.